This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Add eggs, one at a time, mixing well after each addition.
 Stir in the vanilla.

 - Reduce speed to low, add dry ingredients and mix until just combined, 5 to 10 seconds.
+This will be a thick dough but it's suppossed to be, don't worry!
 Add chocolate and stir in, on low speed, just until combined.

 - Scoop cookie dough, using a 1-inch cookie scoop, and place on prepared cookie sheet.
 Bake until golden brown but still soft, 10-12 minutes.
 Transfer sheet to a wire rack for 10 minutes, then slip cookies onto another rack to cool a bit more.
 Repeat with remaining dough, or reserve dough, refrigerated, for baking remaining batches the next day.